A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: The correspondence is one-to-one

-Then $(A, \circ)$ is the group of flows of the pre-Lie algebra $A$ and $(A, +, \circ )$ can be obtained as in Section \ref{mi} from pre-Lie algebra $(A, +, \cdot )$. \end{theorem} \begin{proof} Let $E_{a,b}\subseteq A$ denote the set consisting of any product of elements $a$ and one element $b$ at the end of each product under the operation $*$, in any order, with any distribution of brackets, each product consisting of at least 2 elements $a$.
+Then $(A, \circ)$ is the group of flows of the pre-Lie algebra $(A, +, \cdot )$ and $(A, +, \circ )$ can be obtained as in Section \ref{mi} from pre-Lie algebra $(A, +, \cdot )$. \end{theorem} \begin{proof} Let $E_{a,b}\subseteq A$ denote the set consisting of any product of elements $a$ and one element $b$ at the end of each product under the operation $*$, in any order, with any distribution of brackets, each product consisting of at least 2 elements $a$.
 Observe that by Lemma \ref{fajny} applied several times where $\alpha _{w}\in F_{p}$ do not depend on $a,b$, but only on their arrangement in word $w$ as an element of $E_{a,b}$.
 Moreover, each $w$ is a product of at least $3$ elements from the set $\{a, b\}$.
 Observe that coefficients $\alpha _{w}$ do not depend on the brace $A$ as they were constructed using the formula from Lemma \ref{fajny} which holds in every strongly nilpotent brace.
-Therefore, for any given $n$, the same formula will hold for all braces of nilpotency index not exceeding $n$.
-Therefore $a*b=a\cdot b-\sum_{w\in E_{a,b}}\alpha _{w}w$, and now we can use this formula several times to write every element from $E_{a,b}$ as a product of elements $a$ and $b$ under the operation $\cdot $.
-In this way we can recover the brace $(A, +, \circ )$ from the pre-Lie algebra $(A, +, \cdot )$.
+Therefore, for any given $k$, the same formula will hold for all braces of nilpotency index $k$ on the set $A$.